clearlinux/mixer-tools/docs/mixer.build.1.rst

    Number of parallel workers when creating fullfiles, passing 0 or omitting this flag defaults the number of workers to the number of CPUs on the system.

+-  ``--skip-format-check``

+   Skip check for compatible upstream format when building on top of a new upstream.

 -  ``-h, --help``

    Display ``build`` help information and exit.